The exit interview…you have heard of it, haven’t you?

 As to be expected I will not be mentioning names of businesses or respondents, but I assure you the answers are real.

-Answer # 3: (6 respondents from 4 businesses) I like it here.
-My boss is cool...she does not breathe down my neck and I get to be creative.
-Also he shares info about the business.
+Third Answer: (6 respondents from 4 businesses) I like it here.
+My boss is cool…she does not breathe down my neck and I get to be creative.
+Also she shares info about the business.

-Answer # 12: (1 respondent from 1 business) I get to run this place.
+Eighth Answer: (1 respondent from 3 businesses) I get to run this place.
 If I was working in a bigger business I would not get to do that.
 My boss respects me a lot and he consults me when he has important decisions to make.
 And when people work late, he provides transportation.

 Now if I were to plot these answers on a cluster graph, the clustering coefficient would have to be very high for “good treatment from the boss” whether that boss was male or female.

-Start engaging your employees while they are still working for you rather than waiting until they are leaving.
+Start engaging your employees periodically about your business, while they are still working for you, rather than waiting until they are leaving.
+When you do, make sure that you don’t block the good ideas that you can get out of the exercise.